Navillus-BV/navillus-dev/src/data/pages/blog/2021-06-02-introducing-chisel.md

 ### There in lies the problem.

-At least on some browers, CSS variable scope isn't always what you'd expect.
+At least on some browsers, CSS variable scope isn't always what you'd expect.

 ```css
 [data-chisel-theme='dark'] {